 - Rough Point After Hours: Islamic Art, Hawaiian Culture; Motifs of Paradise - Newport, RI

-- Bristol 4th of July Concert Series 2016 - Bristol, RI
+- Concert Series at Waterplace Park - Providence, RI

 - The Kingston Chamber Music Festival - Kingston, RI